sukykaur/AzureGDPR/DWoverview.md

 Using SQL queries, Microsoft customers can correct inaccurate or incomplete data hosted in Azure SQL Database.

+**Data Catalog**: [Data Catalog](https://docs.microsoft.com/en-us/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
+Common data sources can be registered, tagged, and searched for personal data.
+The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
+The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

 ### Manage
 **Govern how personal data is used and accessed.**

 Azure enables customers to export their data at any time, without seeking approval from Microsoft.
 Azure Active Directory (AAD) enables customers to export data associated with AAD accounts in a .csv file.

 Using SQL queries, Microsoft customers can identify and then export personal data hosted in Azure SQL Database.
+The Extended Properties feature can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as "Discontinued" to support application logic to prevent the processing of associated personal data.
+[Row-Level Security](https://docs.microsoft.com/en-us/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.

 #### Virtual Network
 This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.